These FAQs help to answer some questions you may have about our Graduate Program.

 Our previous graduates have worked in a variety of areas including Strategy and Policy, Service Delivery, Communications and Marketing, Land and Housing Development, Aboriginal Housing, Legal and Legislative Services, Business Planning and Improvement, Housing Construction, Regional Services Reform Unit, Adoptions, Finance, Business Integration, Commissioning, Communications, and regional placements.
 Your rotations will also depend on business needs, your careers aspirations/direction and what areas of the organisation are of particular interest to you.

 Although there is no guarantee of permanency after the graduate program finishes, graduates are strongly encouraged to apply for positions within the Department.
-Over 75% of graduates have taken on positions within the Department after their placements.
+Over 75 per cent of graduates have taken on positions within the Department after their placements.
 We invest in our graduates and strive to utilise their skills, experience and expertise within the organisation and we can also assist with application and interview preparation.

 The Department undertakes a wide range of functions.
 Graduates can move into a variety of areas including project management, communications, organisational development, finance, economics, acquisitions, investment, aboriginal housing, urban and regional planning and design, policy development, business analysis, contract management and change initiatives.